aws/aws-connected-device-framework/documentation/docs/projects/assetlibrary/fine-grained-access-control.md

 2. Compare matched group claims:
     1. For each returned matched group, compare the required authorization level with the authorization level claimed
 3. If authorized, proceed as normal

 ```

 Example Gremlin query to satisfy item 1 above using a traversal query looking for exact matches:

 ```sql
 g.V('device___20000-30091278003').
       until(
          has('groupPath',within('/acme systems/pools/public'))
       ).
       repeat(out()).values('groupPath')

 ```

-The search REST API behaves in a different manner to the devices/groups.
+The search REST API behaves differently the devices/groups.
 Instead of starting with a specific device/group in context, it searches across all devices/groups.
 For this, a Gremlin _match_ command is performed to ensure returned devices/groups are part of a group hierarchy the user has access to.

 Example Gremlin query adding a match statement to the existing search query, ensuring the returned devices/groups can be accessible via the allowed public and private pool for customer Acme Systems: